How are your murals created?

 Several factors go into the pricing of a mural.

 Labor is calculated based on the size of the wall, the level of detail, and materials costs.
-We are happy to work with you to design a mural that works within your budget, so feel free to ask for a quote.
+I am happy to work with you to design a mural that works within your budget, so feel free to ask for a quote.